Idris JVM 0.7.0 Release

 $ java -cp target:/path/to/idris-jvm-runtime-1.0-SNAPSHOT.jar main.Main

 Idris code passes Nothing in the above code so null is passed for the Java method that displays the message in a default frame as shown below.
+Idris Passing Null

-Introducing Idris on the JVM and an Idris Android Example
+Introducing Idris on the JVM and an Idris Android example

 Idris on the JVM!
 Yes, a dependently typed language on the JVM!
 I have been working on a JVM bytecode backend for Idris for the past few months and it is now at a point that we can even write Android programs with Idris without having to write a single line of Java.
 In this post, we will see how Idris works on the JVM and an example Android program written in Idris.